antarctica/lantern/docs/supplemental/proto-cli-reference.md

 ### `supersede-record`

-Indicate a new record is the successor to another.
+Indicate a new record is the successor to another, keeping or replacing references to the predecessor.

 ```shell
 % task supersede-record --help